 The touring performance of the Tecton is a mixed bag.
 How well you might think it tours really depends on what you are comparing it to.
 As compared to the frame style bindings, it is a joy.
 As compared to the full tech style bindings, it has real limitations.
 First, the advantages.
 The Tecton uses a tech style toe, therein eliminating all pivoting binding weight.
 In this way, it is the same as all other tech style bindings.
 However, there the comparison ends.
 In addition to being heavier than most tech style bindings (we score weight elsewhere), the Tecton is more prone to icing up, has more flex in the locked toe piece, and has limited pivot range of motion.
 All the moving parts and hardware of the Tecton collect more snow and ice than the smaller, simpler bindings.
 This inhibits touring performance.
 The toe piece of the Tecton is innovative.
 It has significant and important attributes that make the binding, overall, release more safely than other tech bindings.
 These attributes, though, make the locked, touring-mode interface more flexible than regular tech bindings.
 When you are accustomed to typical tech bindings, this flex is noticeable and unnerving.
 For hard snow, steep skinning, and side-hilling, the flex at the toe could conceivably affect performance.
 Finally, the bulkier construction of the Tecton toe inhibits boot pivot range.
 For normal skinning, this is not a problem.
 For steep kick turns, where you really want to get the tip of your ski to your knee, the Tecton won't cooperate.
 You will need to adjust kick turn technique accordingly.

 The Tecton's touring performance is almost exactly on-par with that of the Marker KingPin.
 Both leave the binding heel weight on the ski, both ice up some, and both have less toe pivot range of motion than other tech bindings.
-The Marker has less flex in its toe piece in touring mode.
+The Marker has less flex in its toe piece in touring mode and a little more toe pivot range than the Tecton.
 The Tecton tours way, way better than any of the frame bindings.
 All the other tech style bindings tour better than the Tecton.
 Notably, our Editors Choice Atomic Backland Tour addresses all the shortcomings of the Tecton, in terms of uphill performance.

 The Tecton also offers release "elasticity", which helps both release performance and routine downhill performance.
 A little background here helps.
 To prevent injury, ski bindings need to release.
 To work at all, they need to hold your foot on the ski.
 Some of the forces that prompt a release are the same forces that the binding needs to resist.
 This is "confusing" for a binding.
 Alpine bindings address this with "elasticity".
 In "normal" ski forces, your foot can be displaced side to side and up and down.
 If that force continues, the boot is eventually released and your joints are spared the leverage.
 If that force lets up, the binding brings your foot back to center and you can ski into the next turn.
 Traditional tech bindings, for a variety of reasons, have very little elasticity.
-This leads to, in some situations that are likely far more rare than is reported, the so-called "pre-release".
+This leads to, in some situations that are likely far more rare than is reported, so-called "pre-release".
 Your binding "thinks" that a normal force is an injury force and sends the ski off your foot.
 Basically, the Tecton has alpine style "elasticity".
 In this way, hard and heavy skiers can push the equipment further without fear of inadvertent release, yet have the confidence that the binding will release when truly needed.
 Finally, the Tecton releases in more directions with more industry approval than other tech style bindings.
 It has the same DIN certification as the Marker KingPin.
-The Editors Choice Dynafit Radical ST has similar release certification, but attains that with less sophistication and a little less weight.

 Ease of Use

 Across the whole spectrum of bindings we tested, the Tecton is nothing special.
-It is twice the weight of our lightest products and four times the weight of the lightest on the market.
+It is more than four times the weight of the lightest binding we tested.
 It is quite a bit lighter than the heaviest frame bindings we have looked at.

 Our test is ongoing, and we hope to really tax the durability of the Tecton.
 For now, we have had no problems at all.
 The construction is largely plastic, which gives it the weight advantages over the Kingpin, but makes it vulnerable to breakage.
 We have had no problems with it.